Key takeaways

 How soon do Mounjaro side effects start?

 Many of the most commonly experienced GI side effects of Mounjaro occur when initiating treatment: nausea, diarrhea, decreased appetite, vomiting, constipation, dyspepsia, and abdominal pain.
-These symptoms may worsen during the first few weeks or months, as the dose is increased, but should begin to lessen once the optimal dose is established.
-Less common, but more serious side effects, such as severe stomach problems, development of thyroid tumors, or pancreatitis, are typically delayed and may take months or years of drug use to occur.
+These symptoms may worsen during the first few weeks or months, especially when the dose is increased, but should begin to lessen once your body gets used to the medicine.
+Less common, but more serious side effects, such as gallbladder problems or pancreatitis, may take months or years of drug use to occur.

 How long do Mounjaro side effects last?

-Common side effects typically go away within a few days or weeks after initiating therapy, or following dose adjustments, or once the body has adjusted to the medicine.
+Common side effects typically go away within a few days or weeks after initiating therapy or following dose adjustments, or once the body has adjusted to the medicine.
 Injection site reactions can be minimized by routinely changing the location of the injections.
-More serious side effects, such as kidney problems, thyroid tumors, or pancreatitis, will likely require the discontinuation of Mounjaro.
+More serious side effects, such as kidney problems or pancreatitis, will likely require the discontinuation of Mounjaro.

 Mounjaro contraindications and warnings